bethanyj28/blog/src/content/posts/tech-stack-2025/index.md

 ## Hardware

 ### Phone
-I used to be an Android girly, but I swapped to Apple in 2020 and have begrudingly embraced the walled garden.
+I used to be an Android girly, but I swapped to Apple in 2020 and have begrudgingly embraced the walled garden.
 I'm using an iPhone 14 Pro right now which still works fairly well aside from the battery getting a little worse for wear.
 I might upgrade to the 17 Pro soon but it's only because I have phone upgrade funds to use and nothing to do with the current performance.

 ### Computer
 As mentioned above, I am bought into the Apple ecosystem.
-I owe the Mac preference really to my first job.
-I just love a unix based system.
+I just love a Unix-based system for coding!
 I know Windows has gotten better since I've used it as my primary machine, but the Mac just works so well.
 I have given Linux a shot, but found myself debugging my OS more often than I'd like.

 I do use a Windows PC for gaming!
 It's perfectly fine for that, though I do find myself fighting against Windows a lot, but I think that's more because I don't have the right mental model for using it.
 I do wish it would not reset my settings back to default after every update!

 ### Accessories
-Again, I have Airpods 2 (I think) for earbuds.
+Again on the Apple train, I have AirPods 2 for earbuds.
 They're perfect in every way except fit, but I think I have an odd ear shape.
-I do have Airpods Max which look gorgeous, but is _so heavy_.
+I do have AirPods Max which look gorgeous, but is _so heavy_.
 I prefer [the Sony WH-1000XM4s](https://electronics.sony.com/audio/headphones/headband/p/wh1000xm4-b?srsltid=AfmBOopmzmcP5qVu-W_6ipo0KGoZSOzGrrSsSlayOgx6aKOj8OWexbjx) for listening to music and traveling because they're so much lighter and sound a lot better.

 I use the Elgato Wave as my microphone and a very basic Logitech webcam.
 I might look to upgrade the webcam this year.